How to Inspect a Crawl Space?: Steps, Checklist

 4. Note any entry points or gaps that allow pest intrusion

-9. Check insulation and vapor control in crawlspace
+9. Check insulation and vapor control in crawl space

 1. Inspect fiberglass batts or foam board for sagging, wetness, or mold